 Where to stay in Umbria with kids: As with Tuscany, you’ll find plenty of hotels and villas in Umbria.
 However, If you’re travelling with kids, I’d recommend staying in an agriturismo.
 Many of these farm holidays offer self catering apartments, a restaurant, lots of outdoor space and quite often there’s a swimming pool and a play area too.
 Some of my best Italian meals have been at agriturismos.
 Make sure you’re hungry!

-Two-centre holiday ideas: Umbria works well combined with a beach holiday in neighbouring Tuscany or Le Marche.
+Two-centre holiday ideas in Umbria with kids: Umbria works well combined with a beach holiday in neighbouring Tuscany or Le Marche.
 Alternatively, you could start with a city break in Rome, Bologna or Florence followed by a week relaxing in Umbria.

-Have you been to Umbria with your children?
+Have you been to Umbria with kids?
 Let me know in the comments below.